 -

-This intensive one-year full-time program is designed for postgraduate students who want to advance their technical skills and expertise.
+The Master of Cyber Security is an intensive, one-year full-time program designed for postgraduate students who want to advance their technical skills and expertise.
 It incorporates principles from information systems, systems engineering, computer science, network security and defence.

 Graduate Certificate in Cyber Security Leadership, UNSW Canberra (Online)

-Developed alongside cybersecurity professionals and leading academics, this online program looks at the potential ethical, financial and reputational impacts of cyber security breaches.
+Developed alongside cybersecurity professionals and leading academics, the Graduate Certificate in Cyber Security Leadership looks at the potential ethical, financial and reputational impacts of cyber security breaches.
 Students will develop key communication skills that enable cross-organisation cooperation and understanding when it comes to cyber security policy, procedures and governance.

 -